Talk

 Abstract

-Let $\Omega$ be a compact subset of a complete Riemannian manifold $(N,h)$.
-Suppose there exists a $C^2$-function $f: \Omega \longrightarrow \mathbb{R}$ which is strictly convex in the geodesic sense.
-It is a classical consequence of the maximum principle then that every harmonic map $u: (M,g) \longrightarrow (N,h)$, where $(M,g)$ is complete compact without boundary, with $u(M) \subset \Omega$ must be a constant map.
+Let Ω be a compact subset of a complete Riemannian manifold (N,h).
+Suppose there exists a C2-function f:ΩR which is strictly convex in the geodesic sense.
+It is a classical consequence of the maximum principle then that every harmonic map u:(M,g)(N,h), where (M,g) is complete compact without boundary, with u(M)Ω must be a constant map.

 Is the inverse of this Maximum Principle true?
-I.e. suppose $\Omega$ is a subset of $(N,h)$ now with the following property:
+I.e. suppose Ω is a subset of (N,h) now with the following property:

-Natural question: Is the existence of a strictly convex function defined on $\Omega$ what is preventing non-constant harmonic maps to exist inside this subset?
+Natural question: Is the existence of a strictly convex function defined on Ω what is preventing non-constant harmonic maps to exist inside this subset?

 In this talk I will present a counter example to this inverse maximum principle and comment on a result by M. Gromov where he proves that a certain weaker version of this question is true for the case of minimal hypersurfaces on a class of manifolds called “thick at infinity”.